Free Shipping on most orders over $89

 • Easy to clean and replace filters

-Cons of cartridge filters:
+Cons of cartridge pool filters

 • More expensive (higher initial purchase and maintenance costs)